ahmrh/ahmrh/README.md

 - 📖 I'm a Software Engineer wannabe, studying Informatics at Brawijaya Uni
 - 🧑🏻‍💻 Has a bit experience in Mobile Android Development using Kotlin
 - 🤹🏻 Also has a little bit experience in Front End and Game Development
-- 🐧 Currently use [Nobara Project](https://nobaraproject.org/) as my daily driver
-- 🌱 Interested in Multi-platform and Back End Development
+- 🌱 Currently Interested in Multi-platform and Back End Development
-- 📫 If you want to reach me more, check out my [Linkedin](https://www.linkedin.com/in/ahmrh/).
+- 📫 If you want to reach me more, check out my [LinkedIn](https://www.linkedin.com/in/ahmrh/).
 - 💬 Fun fact: Violets aren't blue.

 <p align="left">